ManviSingh20/Jenkins-CI-CD-pipeline/README.md

 Steps-

-1. Login to AWS Management Console and create an EC2 oinstance with ubuntu AMI.
+1. Login to AWS Management Console and create an EC2 instance with ubuntu AMI.
 2. Connect with the instance using EC2 Instance Connect.
 3. run the following commands: